Online convex optimization for robust control of constrained dynamical systems: Algorithm

 [S1] First, Algorithm~\ref{alg} predicts the system state $\mu$ time steps ahead based on the measurement $\measx_t$ and the stabilized system dynamics.
 As discussed above, the previously predicted input sequence $\predu_{t-1}$ steers the system to a vicinity of the steady state $\ssstate_{t-1}$.
 Hence, we append the shifted previously predicted input sequence $\sigma\predu_{t-1}$ with the steady-state input $\ssinput_{t-1}$ to ensure that the predicted state $\predx_t$ remains in a vicinity of $\ssstate_{t-1}$, which guarantees robust constraint satisfaction in our analysis below.

-[S2] Next, Algorithm~\ref{alg} computes an estimate of the optimal steady state by applying one OGD step based on the previous cost function accounting for the cost of the stabilizing input, i.e., based on $L_{K,t-1}$.
+[S2] Next, Algorithm~\ref{alg} computes an estimate of the optimal steady state by applying OGD based on the previous cost function accounting for the cost of the stabilizing input, i.e., based on $L_{K,t-1}$.
 Note that, due to the chain rule, we have $\overbar{K}^\top\nabla L_{t-1}(x,u+Kx) = \nabla L_{K,t}(x,u)$.
-Furthermore, we note that different choices than OGD to obtain the estimate $\estz_t$ in [S2] are possible.
-More specifically, we only require that $\norm{\estz_t - \zeta_{t-1}} \leq \kappa \norm{\predz_t - \zeta_{t-1}}$ holds for some $\kappa\in[0,1)$ and all $t\in\mathbb{N}_{\geq1}$ in our analysis.
-In particular, this condition is satisfied for OGD due to Assumption~\ref{ass:cost_function} (compare~\eqref{eq:GD_contr}).
-Alternatively, solving an optimization problem to obtain the optimal steady states exactly and setting $\estz_t = \zeta_{t-1}$ satisfies the condition above with $\kappa=0$.
+We note that different procedures to obtain the estimate $\estz_t$ in [S2] are possible.
+More specifically, we only require that $\norm{\estz_t - \zeta_{t-1}} \leq \kappa \norm{\predz_t - \zeta_{t-1}}$ holds for some $\kappa\in[0,1)$ and all $t\in\mathbb{N}_{\geq1}$ in our analysis below.
+In particular, algorithms that achieve this condition include OGD \cite{Zinkevich03} due to Assumption~\ref{ass:cost_function} (compare~\eqref{eq:GD_contr}) and many first-order optimization methods \cite{Necoara2019}.
+Alternatively, computing the previously optimal steady state exactly and setting $\estz_t = \zeta_{t-1}$ satisfies the condition above with $\kappa=0$.